Next Article: Signing In

 PainChek stores some data on your device (a local cache).
 This is not the main copy of the data (which is securely stored and backup on our servers) and so it doesn't matter if your device fails or is lost.

 However, in order to completely secure that local data, it's necessary to encrypt your device.
-Fortunately, with modern versions of iOS, that is very easy.
-On iOS devices (running iOS 8 or later), encryption is enabled when you set up a device passcode (that is a passcode that you need to enter to unlock the device).
+Fortunately, with modern versions of iOS and Android, that is very easy.
+Encryption is enabled when you set up a device passcode (that is a passcode that you need to enter to unlock the device).

 A strong passcode (6 or more random characters/numbers) is recommended.

-Encrypting your device is considered industry best practices and it is beneficial, not just for PainChek data, but for all data on your iOS device
+Encrypting your device is considered industry best practices and it is beneficial, not just for PainChek data, but for all data on your iOS or Android device

 Once your device is secured (encrypted), the Mobile App can be downloaded through the App Store or Google Play Store, users need to have their own Store account in order to download the PainChek application.
-Search for PainChek to find the App in the store.
+Search for "PainChek" to find the App in the store.
 You can then download the App onto your device.

 Setting up your PainChek account

-Once you have entered your email and password correctly, you will be asked to set up a Quick Sign In PIN (you are only asked if your PainChek license has the Quick Sign In feature enabled).
+Once you have entered your email and password correctly, you may be asked to set up a Quick Sign In PIN (you are only asked if your PainChek license has the Quick Sign In feature enabled).
 The Quick Sign In feature allows you to sign in with a 4 digit PIN as well as being able to sign in while offline.
-If you would prefer to not use Quick Sign In, check the "Do not ask me to set up quick sign in again" checkbox and click on Skip.
+If you would prefer to not use Quick Sign In, check the "Do not ask me to set up quick-sign in again" checkbox and click on Skip.

 Next Article: Signing In